grumpfou/RFigure/README.md

 ## FAQ

-- Why is it RFigure3 (and not 2 or 1) and RPickle2 (and not 1)?
-  I had several personal versions of these libraries.
 - Why there is a 'R' in front of the modules?
   Because my first name is **R**enaud
 - Why do not use the default pickle library of Python ?